git/git.github.io/rev_news/drafts/edition-106.md

   (you rebase your local feature branch on top of the target branch, before force pushing it to the remote repository, [with lease](https://stackoverflow.com/a/52937476/6309) or [if-includes](https://stackoverflow.com/a/64627761/6309)), the users manage to get by.
-The bulk of my training is about PR (Pull Request) workflow, which involves `git rebase` (`--onto`), and `git push --force-with-lease `or `--force-if-includes`.
+The bulk of my training is about the PR (Pull Request) workflow, which involves `git rebase` (`--onto`), and `git push --force-with-lease `or `--force-if-includes`.